 Electric Segment - Our regulated electric utility business primarily provides generation, transmission, and distribution services to our customers in our Montana and South Dakota jurisdictions.
-We transfer control and recognize revenue when electricity is delivered to the customer.
+We recognize revenue when electricity is delivered to the customer.
 Payments on our tariff based sales are generally due in 20-30 days after the billing date.

 Natural Gas Segment - Our regulated natural gas utility business primarily provides production, storage, transmission and distribution services to our customers in our Montana, South Dakota, and Nebraska jurisdictions.
-We transfer control and recognize revenue when natural gas is delivered to the customer.
+We recognize revenue when natural gas is delivered to the customer.
 Payments on our tariff based sales are generally due in 20-30 days after the billing date.